best Rechargeable battery operated hand blenders 2021

 If you have a small kitchen like us, we can constantly bump into each other.
 Cooking at the same time is difficult !
 We do a kind of dance around food and equipment we need.
 Just think, if we had a cordless blender, it would be so much easier… we could even blend outside !
 We’d love this but but we’ve already invested and can’t just have every piece of equipment we love (it’s time to simplify!)

-Which ones would we recommend buying today ?
+Which ones we would recommend buying today.

 Paul & Aoibheann

 It is true to say that there aren’t too many on the market… and going cordless is not the top priority for everyone.
 So, in 2018, we found just three main contenders.
 In 2019, the numbers we are finding have just about doubled !
 By 2020, it’s getting pared back again to the KitchenAid vs Cuisinart choice.

 In 2018, KitchenAid was our clear winner, but now … although it still pips the others to the winning post as the most popular, pretty, and professional cordless stick blender… now there are more great battery operated, cordless blenders to choose from!

 There are now choices to suit varying budgets, styles, and even your brand loyalty !

 We’re going to rule out Waring, as a domestic cook’s machine, because whilst the Bolt hand bender its amazing – it doesn’t have all the bells and whistles you might want at home.
 Looking at the reviews, it looks like you can’t get extra attachments – not even a whisk !
 It’s more a commercial beast, a purist’s blender.

 However, whilst Waring had introduced a new higher end competitor with the powerful professional angle, we discovered that Cuisinart, the big old competitor to KitchenAid in the U.S. , launched another well priced home cook model in the UK.
 Now it’s also available in the US and Canada.